-This type of drain doesn’t have to be very deep -- a common size is 2 feet deep and 1.5 feet across.
+This type of drain doesn’t have to be very deep.
+A common size is two feet deep and 1.5 feet across.
 Where the drain passes through areas with trees or shrubs, switch to solid pipe (not perforated) to reduce the risk of roots growing into the piping and clogging it.

 Install a deep French drain.
 Also called a footing drain, it runs around the perimeter of the house at the footing level and intercepts water before it can enter your basement.

 It’s easy to install during house construction, but much more difficult and expensive to add later.
 If you have tall basement walls, you may have to dig down quite a ways to access your foundation footing.
-Also, there are probably landscaping, decks, and walkways that will have to be ripped out in order to install the drain, adding to the cost.
+Also, landscaping, decks, and walkways will likely have to be ripped out to install the drain, adding to the cost.

 If there’s not enough slope for your drain system to work, you may need to pipe the collected water to a basin in the basement, where a sump pump can lift it and send it to the storm drain system.

-However, if you have a finished basement, you’ll have to remove interior walls in order to install the system.
+However, if you have a finished basement, you’ll have to remove interior walls to install the system.
 That shouldn’t be a problem if water is ruining your basement anyway.